-But even though the potential is great, the process of selling IT solutions and services to government offices and agencies can be intimidating.
+But even though the potential is excellent, selling IT solutions and services to government offices and agencies can be intimidating.
 Fortunately, there are a variety of programs and organizations that can help you enter and find success in the government market.
 Here are six resources that can provide you with the information and guidance you need:

 The SBA All Small program matches small businesses new to government contracting with experienced contractors.
-Mentors can provide businesses new to the space with guidance on accounting, marketing, and planning as well as assistance with bidding, acquisition and performance processes.
-Mentors can also provide general assistance, such as human resource sharing or security clearance support.
-The SBA offers a course to help you determine if your business is a good fit for the All Small program.
+Mentors can provide businesses new to the space with guidance on accounting, marketing, planning, and assistance with bidding, acquisition and performance processes.
+Mentors can also offer general services like human resource sharing or security clearance support.
+In addition, the SBA provides a course to help you determine if your business is a good fit for the All Small program.

 This program is designed to help small businesses owned by socially or economically disadvantaged people compete for government contracts.
 The program provides business training, marketing assistance, and executive development and offers the services of specialists who can help eligible businesses through the federal contracting process.
-Participants can form joint ventures through the SBA mentor-protégé program.
+In addition, participants can form joint ventures through the SBA mentor-protégé program.

 The SBA offers a variety of educational resources.
-The association offers a 30-minute online course that explains the contract process and how to prepare a proposal.
-You can also access videos about the SBA’s HUBZone program or how to sell to the government.
+For example, the association provides access to videos about the SBA’s HUBZone program or how to sell to the government.
 Additionally, the SBA holds events that provide information on government contracting for both prime contractors and subcontractors.

-The USA.gov website has a page devoted to helping businesses prepare to become federal contractors.
+The USA.gov website is devoted to helping businesses prepare to become federal contractors.
 It provides links to websites where you can find business opportunities and offers an 8-step process for preparing your business for federal contracting.
-You’ll also find guidance for how to bid and a link you can use to chat with USA.gov to find answers to your questions.
+You’ll also find guidance on how to bid and a link you can use to chat with USA.gov to find answers to your questions.

-The General Services Administration (GSA) offers workshops, conferences and seminars throughout the country and online to help businesses get on the GSA schedule and to market themselves successfully.
-The GSA also offers resources specifically for small businesses.
+The General Services Administration (GSA) offers workshops, conferences and seminars throughout the country and online to help businesses get on the GSA schedule and market themselves successfully.
+The GSA also provides resources specifically for small businesses.

-FedBizOpps.gov is transitioning to beta SAM.gov in fall 2019.
+FedBizOpps.gov has become SAM.gov.
 This website provides links to acquisition policy, regulation and compliance information that you will need as a federal contractor.

 The More You Know

-Take time to study the opportunity to sell IT solutions and services to the federal government and the resources that are available to help your VAR or MSP business succeed.
-These facts will help you make an informed decision about whether to focus time and resources on entering this vertical.
+Take time to study the opportunity to sell IT solutions and services to the federal government and the resources available to help your VAR or MSP business succeed.
+These facts will help you decide whether to focus time and resources on entering this vertical.